 Keywo rd Allowed kind of Parameterization Allowed form of Parameterization Allowed types in formal parameter lists module Value parameterization Static at start of runtime all basic types, all user-defined types and address type. template Value and template Dynamic at runtime all basic types, all user-defined types, address type parameterization and template. function Value, template, port and Dynamic at runtime all basic types, all user-defined types, address timer parameterization type, component type, port type, default, template and timer. altstep Value, template, port and Dynamic at runtime all basic types, all user-defined types, address timer parameterization type, component type, port type, default, template and timer. testcase Value, template, port and Dynamic at runtime all basic types and of all user-defined types, timer parameterization address type and template.
 NOTE: Signatures are not shown in the table, because a signature declares parameters only.
-The templates for the signatures can be parameterized, however.
+The templates for the e declares parameters only.
+The templates for the signa atures can be parameterize zed, however.